法務法務30 12月, 2020|更新された5月 09, 2025

 Rights and responsibilities of managers

-Details of a manager’s rights and responsibilities are set forth in the LLC operating agreement.
-This includes stipulations about the locations of meetings, quorum, voting, and notice requirements.
-It also states if participation by video conferencing is allowed, whether committees will be formed, and how vacancies will be filled.
+Details of a manager’s rights and responsibilities can be set forth in the LLC operating agreement.
+This includes stipulations about the location of meetings, quorum, voting, and notice requirements.
+It can also state if participation by remote communication is allowed, whether committees will be formed, and how vacancies will be filled.

 Below is a breakdown of the typical rights and responsibilities of an LLC manager:

-• Fiduciary duties: Whether your LLC is managed by members or outside managers, these individuals owe special duties to the LLC and its members – these are known as fiduciary duties.
+• Fiduciary duties: Whether your LLC is managed by members or managers, these individuals owe special duties to the LLC and its members – these are known as fiduciary duties.
+Basically, this means that whoever manages the LLC has to act in good faith, in an informed manner, and in the best interests of the LLC and its members.
+(The exact nature of the fiduciary duties can be set forth in the operating agreement).

 • Liability of managers: A manager is not liable for the LLC’s debts and obligations.
 However, they may be held liable to the LLC or its members.
 For example, a manager may be liable for a breach of fiduciary duty or of the operating agreement, or for voting for the unlawful distribution of the LLC’s assets.